tfili001/lexer/README.md

-# lexical analyzer for a scripting language
+# Interpreter for simple language with syntax like JavaScript